philippkahr/docs-content/manage-data/ingest/transform-enrich/ingest-lag.md

 ## Architectures

-Regardless of the chosen architecture, it's a good practice to add a `remove` processor at the end of the pipeline to drop the `_tmp` field.
+Regardless of the chosen architecture, add a `remove` processor at the end of the pipeline to drop the `_tmp` field.
 The raw timestamps from the various processing steps are not needed, as the latency in seconds should be sufficient.
-For additional pipeline architectures, refer to the [Ingest Architectures](../ingest-reference-architectures.md) documentation.
+For additional pipeline architectures, refer to [Ingest architectures](../ingest-reference-architectures.md).

 ## Logstash